rollbar/rollbar.js/README.md

 If you minify your JavaScript in production, you'll want to configure source maps so you get meaningful stack traces.
 See the [source maps guide](https://rollbar.com/docs/source-maps/) for instructions.

+## Angular 1

+The [community library](https://github.com/tandibar/ng-rollbar) which provides the machinery for Angular 1 support has releases for the different versions of this Rollbar.js library.
+Those releases lag behind releases to this library, but they are usually in sync.

 ## Angular 2

 Setting the `captureUncaught` option to true will result in reporting all uncaught exceptions to